 I would have bought a couple of these at the bins!

 Am I Going To Make Money On It?

 Surprisingly, yes!
 This box ended up being much better than I expected I will honestly donate about half of it and focus on the few high dollar items but, if you sold everything in this box it’d be worth 6-8x your money!

 While I typically avoid mall brands when I’m sourcing I’m more than happy to get them in a mystery box.

 And the fact that 5 of the items were NWT?
 Awesome!

 I’ll be honest, my expectations here weren’t high.
 I expected that whoever put the box together would pretty much be grabbing anything out of their massive pile of donations that wasn’t stained or damaged.
 I was wrong again!

-I got a handful a nice items, several basics which went into my donate, and a unicorn! (metaphorically speaking)
+I got a handful of nice items, several basics which went into my donate pile, and a unicorn! (metaphorically speaking)